openstack-archive/tripleo-docs/deploy-guide/source/features/custom_networks.rst

    :name: Name of the network (mandatory)
    :vip: Enable creation of a virtual IP on this network
-   :vlan: Vlan ID for this network. (supported in Queens and later)
    :subnets: Dictionary's, one or more subnet definition items keyed by the
      subnet name.